Harjinder Singh (footballer)

-Harjinder Singh (born 16 March 1970, in Punjab) is a former Indian footballer and coach who played and coached all his career for Jagatjit Cotton & Textile Football Club (JCT FC) in the I-League.
+Harjinder Singh (born 16 March 1970) is a former Indian footballer and coach who played and coached all his career for Jagatjit Cotton & Textile Football Club (JCT FC) in the I-League.

 Career

 Jagatjit Cotton & Textile Football Club

 In 1989, Singh joined JCT FC which then only played at state level.
 In 1997, he led them to the first ever NFL title ever.

 As an All India Football Federation member

 On 2 September 2022, Singh was elected as a member of the technical committee of the All India Football Federation.